 by requesting it before the big rush.

 b) Approach.
 Never simply call or send a form to your writers: always arrange for a personal meeting, if possible, or make a phone call to discuss your request (if the writer is not geographically close).
-Explain your interest in medicine, your desire to attend law school and your need for a comprehensive letter of reference.
-Discuss any issues or concerns the person has about your candidacy.
+Explain your interest in the legal profession, your desire to attend law school, and your need for a comprehensive letter of reference.
+Discuss any issues or concerns the person may have about your candidacy.

 i) A cover

-letter with the names, addresses and deadlines for all letters you need
+letter with the names, addresses, and deadlines for all of the letters

 d) Format.
 Letters from your professors should generally be professionally typed and printed on the school's letterhead.
 Other letters you request may not automatically come in this form.
 If at all possible, ask your writers to send the letters typed on professional letterhead with a laser-jet or inkjet printer.

 e) Follow-up.
 Two weeks after a writer agrees to to send the reference letter, verify that it reached its destination.
 If it hasn't, ask him to send a second copy.
 Send a thank-you note to each person who wrote a letter on your behalf.